vdejl/artatol-ui/README.md

 Artatol UI less
 =====================

-Artatol UI is a customized less extension, fine to be used with the popular [uikit](http://www.getuikit.com).
+Artatol UI is a customized less extension, fine to be used with the popular [uikit](http://www.getuikit.com) framework.
 The UI's main purpose is to empower artatol projects.

 ## Installing